drduh/macOS-Security-and-Privacy-Guide/README.md

 find /var/db/com.apple.xpc.launchd/ -type f -print -exec defaults read {} \; 2>/dev/null
 ```

-Annotated lists of launch daemons and agents, the respective program executed, and the programs' hash sums are included in this repository.

 Read more about launchd and where login items can be found on [Apple's website](https://support.apple.com/guide/terminal/script-management-with-launchd-apdc6c1077b-5d5d-4d35-9c19-60f2397b2369).

 # Siri Suggestions and Spotlight

-Apple is moving to on-device processing for a lot of Siri functions, but some data is still sent to Apple when using Siri Suggestions or Spotlight.
+Apple is moving many Siri functions to on-device processing, but using Siri Suggestions or Spotlight may still send some information to Apple.
 See Apple's [Privacy Policy](https://www.apple.com/legal/privacy/data/en/siri-suggestions-search/) to see exactly what is sent and how to disable it.

 # Homebrew

 If a program is not available through the App Store, consider using [Homebrew](https://brew.sh/).

 > [!WARNING]
-> Homebrew requests "App Management" (or "Full Disk Access") permission to the terminal.
+> Homebrew requests "App Management" (or "Full Disk Access") permission to Terminal.
-> This is a bad idea, as it would make you vulnerable to these attacks again: any non-sandboxed application can execute code with the TCC permissions of the terminal by adding a malicious command to zshrc, for example.
+> This is risky: any non-sandboxed application can execute code with Terminal's TCC permissions by adding a malicious command to your shell configuration.
-> Granting "App Management" or "Full Disk Access" entitlements should be considered the same as disabling TCC entirely.
+> Treat granting App Management or Full Disk Access permissions as equivalent to disabling TCC protections for processes that can control or execute commands through Terminal.

 Remember to periodically run `brew upgrade` on trusted and secure networks to download and install software updates.
 To get information on a package before installation, run `brew info <package>` and check its formula online.
 You may also wish to enable [additional security options](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/138), such as `HOMEBREW_NO_INSECURE_REDIRECT=1`

-According to [Homebrew's Anonymous Analytics](https://docs.brew.sh/Analytics), Homebrew gathers anonymous analytics and reports these to a self-hosted InfluxDB instance.
+According to [Homebrew's Anonymous Analytics](https://docs.brew.sh/Analytics), Homebrew gathers anonymous analytics and reports these to a self-hosted [InfluxDB](https://en.wikipedia.org/wiki/InfluxDB) instance.

-To opt out of Homebrew's analytics, set `export HOMEBREW_NO_ANALYTICS=1` in the environment or shell rc file, or use `brew analytics off`
+To opt out of Homebrew analytics, run `brew analytics off` or set `HOMEBREW_NO_ANALYTICS=1` in your environment or shell startup file.

 # DNS